SAP/fundamental-styles/docs/pages/patterns/combobox-input.md

 summary:
 ---

-The combobox input component is an opinionated composition of the `input group`, `popover` and `list` components.
+The Combobox Input component is an opinionated composition of the input group, popover and list components.
-The `popover` is shared between `multi-input` and `select` component.
-In `Select` there are much more examples of modifications that can be provided also to combobox component. <br/><br/>
+The popover and `dropdown list` is shared between the multi-input and select components.
+Please see the `select` documentation for the complete list of modifiers that are also  supported by the combobox component.
+<br/><br/>
-Combobox allows users to select an item from a predefined list and it provides an editable input field for filtering the list, and a dropdown menu with a list of the available options.
+`Combobox` allows users to select an item from a predefined list.
+It provides an editable input field for filtering the list, and a dropdown menu with a list of the available options.
 If the entries are not validated by the application, users can also enter custom values.
 {: .docs-intro}

 {% capture default %}